cabal-club/cable/README.md

     1. syncing only the relevant subsets of the full dataset, and
     2. being compact over the wire
 5. not specific to any particular kind of database backend

-Cable consists of two protocols:

-1. The [Cable Handshake](./handshake.md), which determines if two peers are compatible and establishes a secure channel between them.
-2. The [Cable Wire Protocol](./wire.md), which allows two peers to request and exchange signed data (*posts*) from each other by their content hashes.

 While the overall structure of these protocols is unlikely to change, these documents are still under active development, and should not be considered